jslater89/shooting-sports-analyst/README-Elo.md

 For Windows, you will need the latest [Visual C++ runtime](https://aka.ms/vs/17/release/vc_redist.x64.exe), which you likely already have installed.

-To enter the Elo rater, click the bottom icon from the application's main screen.
+To enter the Elo rater, click the bottom right from the application's main screen.

 ### Obtaining quality results
 The rating algorithm is not perfect, and there are some things you can do to increase the quality